ga-wdi-lessons/cs-algorithms/README.md

 What do you already know about computer science?

 Decades ago, it was absolutely necessary to have an understanding of computer science to do anything with a computer.
 In the beginning of consumer computing, home computers were essentially electronics projects for enthusiasts and hardcore hobbyists.
-The types of things you could do with a computer where very limited, and of interest to people with specific interests.
+The types of things you could do with a computer were very limited, and of interest to people with specific interests.
 Computers have come a long way since then, and are equipped with operating systems that attempt to make it as easy as possible for anyone to use a computer.

 Something similar is true for programming, namely that not knowing any computer science is no longer a barrier to entry.